Gert Town, New Orleans: Music

-Two historical parks are located in Gert Town: Lincoln Park and Johnson Park.
-They are adjacent to each other and are located near Earhart Boulevard, where Carrollton Avenue intersects.
+Two historical parks were located in Gert Town: Lincoln Park and Johnson Park.
+They were adjacent to each other and are located near Earhart Boulevard, where Carrollton Avenue intersects.
 From 1902 to 1930 both parks were amusement parks where local African-American families gathered.
 These amusement parks consisted of a skating rink and hot-air balloon rides available on occasional weekends.
 Today, Lincoln Park is now known as Larry Gilbert Stadium, where youth sports are held.
 Johnson Park has become Cuccia-Byrnes Playground, where fundraising is done annually for youth activities.
 Although the parks did have recreational purposes, their main attractions were for entertainment, and specifically for jazz music.
-Both parks have had great significance in terms of jazz music in New Orleans and the genre of music in entirety.
+Both parks had had great significance in terms of jazz music in New Orleans and the genre of music in entirety.

 Allen Toussaint, seen here performing in 2004 at the age of 76, spent his early life in the Gert Town area.

 Famous jazz musicians who performed at Lincoln and Johnson Park include Buddy Bolden, Bunk Johnson, and Freddie Keppard.
 Many other featured performances were done by the orchestra of John Robichaux.
 The most notable performer at the parks was Bolden, who often battled there against other musicians.
 The contributions of the parks to Gert Town and jazz music still remain in how jazz music evolved using a unique improvising style, which was first exhibited at Lincoln and Johnson Park.

 Born in 1877 in New Orleans, Charles "Buddy" Bolden was a pioneer of the early sound of Jazz.
 Bolden was a prominent trumpeter and is hailed as the king of jazz.
 Very little is known about his early life.
 In the early years of his playing with his band, he heard ragtime blues and gospel and fused those styles.
 Much of his success came while playing in Lincoln Park, an iconic meeting ground for African Americans during the Jim Crow Era.
 Bolden would play his trumpet or cornet and would call crowds from Johnson Park and the surrounding areas of Gert Town and New Orleans to hear him play.